squid-cache/squid-cache.github.io/ProgrammingGuide/RequestFlow.rst

 = Flow of a Typical Request =

+''NOTE: this information is a work in progress.
+Numbered entries have been updated for Squid-3, others

- * A client connection is accepted by the ''client-side socket support'' and parsed, or is directly created via ''clientBeginRequest''.
+ 1. A client connection is accepted by the ''Comm::TcpAcceptor'', passed to ''client-side socket support'' and parsed,
+  * or an internal Squid request is directly created via ''clientBeginRequest''.

+ 1. if the traffic was intercepted, the Host: header validation is performed.

- * The access controls are checked.
+ 1. The SquidConf:http_access controls are checked.
 The client-side-request builds an ACL state data structure and registers a callback function for notification when access control checking is completed.
+  * authentication may be performed

- * After the access controls have been verified, the request may be redirected.
+  * deny_info redirection may be performed

+ 1. ICAP REQMOD adaptation takes place.
+  * an ICAP response may be produced with any HTTP status.

+ 1. URL-rewrite adaptation takes place.
+  * an HTTP redirect may take place using 3xx HTTP status codes.

+'' the following information is outdated and seems to apply to Squid-2''

  * The client-side-request is forwarded up the client stream to ''!GetMoreData'' which looks for the requested object in the cache, and or Vary: versions of the same.
 If is a cache hit, then the client-side registers its interest in the  ''!StoreEntry''.
 Otherwise, Squid needs to forward the request, perhaps with an If-Modified-Since header.